-Unlocking America's Tech Future: SEALSQ Quantum Day Set to Address Key Innovations! - YaNoticias
+Unlocking America's Tech Future: SEALSQ Quantum Day Set to Address Key Innovations! - YANoticias

 Predictions and Trends

-– Increased Investment: There is likely to be a surge in investment in the semiconductor industry as businesses and governments realize the need for sovereign technologies.
+– Increased Investment: There is likely to be a surge in investment in the semiconductor industry as businesses and governments realise the need for sovereign technologies.

 – Growth in Post-Quantum Solutions: As cybersecurity threats evolve, solutions that integrate post-quantum cryptographic algorithms will become critical for safeguarding sensitive data.